 This next heart quilt was made from some leftover blocks from a larger one I made several years ago.
 This will go to my other niece who is still in college and could maybe use something that looks a little jazzier.

 I started this Log Cabin w/stars at TTT this fall.
 It is a Thimbleberries pattern and was supposed to have appliqued pumpkins, vines and leaves.
 When I got it together, I felt the colors were really too bright for the added applique, so I used a border that was very un-Thimbleberries.
-I then washed it and dried it in the dryer and ended up with a very soft large lap quilt.
+I then washed it and dried it in the dryer and ended up

 These pillowcases were a lot of fun to make and will go to young nieces and nephews.
 In doing this, I pulled out my Viking embroidery machine and became reaquainted with it.
 It does such a nice job embroidering--actually better than my Bernina--that I decided to work learning my Viking software (but that's another story).
 Next on my list will be a chef's apron for a male friend who's visiting for Christmas and maybe some quilted hot mats and embroidered dish towels.
 Who knows?
 But I can guarantee it'll be fun!